MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/nodejs/build-gulp.md

 ---

-## Finish the CI process pipeline
+## Finish the CI pipeline pipeline

 You're nearly ready to go.
-Just a few more steps to complete your CI build process.
+Just a few more steps to complete your CI build pipeline.

 # [Azure Repos or TFS repo](#tab/gitvsts/designer)